nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 ### What's $T^t$?

-To compute $T^t$, we need to use matrix exponentials and matrix logarithms.
+To compute $T^t$, we need to use the matrix exponential and matrix logarithm.

 Let's start with two facts about a matrix X: